Vegan nutrition: Omega-3 fatty acids

-Experts have not established recommended amounts for omega-3 fatty acids, except for ALA.
-The human body can use ALA to synthesize DHA and EPA.
+Experts have not established recommended amounts for omega-3 fatty acids, except for ALA (α-Linolenic acid).
+The human body can use ALA to synthesize DHA (docosahexaenoic acid) and EPA (eicosapentaenoic acid).
 However, this only works efficiently if the ratio between omega 3 (mainly in flaxseed, chia seeds) to omega 6 (mainly in sunflower oil) does not exceed 1:5.
-This can sometimes be hard to accomplish as modern food includes a lot of omega 6.

 Major vegan sources of the essential omega-3 fatty acid ALA include walnuts, flaxseeds and flaxseed oil, canola (rapeseed) oil, algae oil, hempseeds and hempseed oil, olive oil, and avocado.

 While there is little evidence of adverse health or cognitive effects due to DHA deficiency in adult vegetarians or vegans, fetal and breast milk levels remain a concern.

 DHA supplements derived from DHA-rich microalgae are available, and the human body can also convert DHA to EPA.

 Calcium

 It is recommended that vegans eat three servings per day of a high-calcium food, such as fortified plant milks, green leafy vegetables, seeds, tofu, or other calcium-rich foods, and take a calcium supplement as necessary.

-Vegans consume less calcium than omnivores or vegetarians.
+In a 2023 review, vegan diets were shown to have a lower calcium intake than omnivorous or vegetarian diets.

 Consuming a vegan diet is associated with lower bone mineral density (BMD).
-It is unclear if the magnitude is clinical relevant.
-But it seems that vegans tend to have higher fracture rates.
+It is unclear if the magnitude is clinically relevant, but it seems that vegans tend to have higher fracture rates.

 However, diet quality is not always considered in studies.
-High quality vegan or vegetarian diets may therefor afford the same bone health like that of omnivores.
-Especially when sufficient vitamin D and calcium are consumed there seems to be no difference in bone health.
+High quality vegan or vegetarian diets may therefore afford the same bone health as omnivorous diets.
+When sufficient vitamin D and calcium are consumed, there seems to be no difference in bone health.

 Iron

-It is recommended for vegans to daily eat iron-rich foods in combination with vitamin C, because vitamin C enhances iron absorption.

-Due to the low absorption rate on non-heme iron, it is recommended to eat dark leafy greens (and other sources of iron) together with sources of vitamin C.
+Due to the low absorption rate on non-heme iron, it is recommended for vegans to eat dark leafy greens and other iron-rich foods in combination with vitamin C daily, as vitamin C has been shown to improve iron absorption.

-Iron levels of vegans may be of concern because of the limited bioavailability.
-There are concerns about the bioavailability of iron from plant foods, assumed by some researchers to be 5–15 percent compared to 18 percent from a non-vegetarian diet.
+Iron levels in vegans may be lower due to the limited bioavailability of plant-based dietary iron, which is believed by some researchers to be 5–15 percent compared to 18 percent from animal-based heme iron.
 Iron-deficiency anemia is found as often in non-vegetarians as in vegetarians.
-Vegetarians' iron stores are lower.
 Lower iron stores may increase the risk for iron deficiency.
 However, as high iron stores are associated with health risks, lower iron stores may be beneficial.

-High-iron vegan foods include whole grains, legume (soybeans, black beans, lentils, chickpeas), nuts, spinach, tempeh, tofu.
+High-iron vegan foods include whole grains, legumes (soybeans, black beans, lentils, chickpeas), nuts, spinach, tempeh, and tofu.